-The walls are rather blank for now in anticipation of adding original modern art.
+The walls are relatively blank for now in anticipation of adding original modern art.
 My eyes have finally adjusted to the look, so I am ready to embrace contemporary pieces mixed with old.
-Future purchases will include different light fixtures and blinds, modern glass objects and original art (likely my own) on large simple canvases.
+Future purchases will include different light fixtures and blinds, new glass objects, and original art on large simple canvases.

 The guest room is ready for your visit!

 The table which was previously in front of the window in my office is now in the guestroom.